Please enable JavaScript in your browser.

 Maritime History Workshop Archive

 Maritime History Workshops was founded in 2022 by Drs.
 Valerie Burton, Meaghan Walker, and Kristof Loockx, in partnership with the Maritime History Archive at Memorial University of Newfoundland.
-Since that time we have hosted four successful events.
+Since that time we have hosted five successful events.

 For more information about these events, please click through the titles or make a selection via Past Events.